On-demand outsourcing: Benefits

-The economic impact has been immense; India has grown it on-demand outsourcing services to over 38% as per 2010.
+The economic impact has been immense; the global IT outsourcing market is projected to reach $588.38 billion by 2025, with a compound annual growth rate of 6.51% from 2025 to 2030.
 Over 400,000 people are now employed in outsourcing services in India according to the Pricewaterhouse Coopers Survey 2012.
 In addition, the growth in Europe has led to increasers employment opportunities and overall growth in GDP.
 Analysts believe that India is an ideal country that has undergone tremendous market revolution through a diverse on-demand outsourcing.
 Information Technology today commands 43% of on-demand outsourcing while finance, communication and manufacturing industries have significantly embraced this form of outsourcing as significant in achieving quality of services and reduction of costs of production.

 Limitations

 However, the expansion of outsourcing services brought up the issue of the loss of employees in the host country.
 For instance, the New York Post reported that IBM employed more workers in their outsourced service provider places, such as India, than in the U.S.

 Also, outsourcing may be making a big comeback, as word leaked that IBM would cut about 5,000 jobs in the U.S. and move the work to India.
 This may be the beginning of a new wave of exporting of American jobs to developing countries, which have large pools of well-educated workers.